 Understanding and conserving these lakes is key to maintaining the health of the entire watershed.
 On the Lake Stewardship Page, access lake-friendly resources, information about the NSRW's lakes, and learn about the lake stewardship groups working to make a difference.

-Most of the NSRW's lakes don't have the postcard-perfect sandy beaches you might expect.
+Most of the NSRW's lakes are naturally productive and support abundant plant life.
 That’s because many of them were formed from glacial depressions and are naturally shallow, with soft, vegetative shores.
+Lake trophic level, or biological productivity ranges throughout the watershed, and can be influenced by human activity:

-- In the Alpine and western-Foothills Reaches, deep, clear lakes are fed by glacial water.
+- Lakes in the Alpine and western-Foothills Reach are deep, clear and fed by glacial meltwater.
 They tend to range from oligotrophic (low nutrient levels, highly oxygenated and clear) to mesotrophic (moderate clarity and oxygen levels).

 - A unique cluster of lakes lie nestled in the Parkland Reach's Carvel Pitted Delta.
-These lakes show a diversity of trophic levels within a relatively small area.
-Some are deep kettle lakes formed following glacial retreat, and have significant groundwater connection.
+Some are deep, oligotrophic kettle lakes formed following glacial retreat.

-- In the central-Parkland and Prairie Reaches, many lakes are shallow and eutrophic.
-Some of these conditions are natural for the region’s geology and climate, however, human activity also plays a big role.
+- In the central-Parkland and Prairie Reaches, many lakes are shallow and range from mesotrophic to eutrophic.

 Search Lake Resources